Hermes Trismegistus: The epithet "thrice great"

 Many Christian writers, including Lactantius, Augustine, Marsilio Ficino, Campanella, and Giovanni Pico della Mirandola, as well as Giordano Bruno, considered Hermes Trismegistus to be a wise pagan prophet who foresaw the coming of Christianity.
 They believed in the existence of a prisca theologia, a single, true theology that threads through all religions.
 It was given by God to man in antiquity and passed through a series of prophets, which included Zoroaster and Plato.
 In order to demonstrate the verity of the prisca theologia, Christians appropriated the Hermetic teachings for their own purposes.
 By this account, Hermes Trismegistus was either a contemporary of Moses, or the third in a line of men named Hermes, i.e. Enoch, Noah, and the Egyptian priest king who is known to us as Hermes Trismegistus on account of being the greatest priest, philosopher, and king.

-Another explanation, in the Suda (10th century), is that "He was called Trismegistus on account of his praise of the trinity, saying there is one divine nature in the trinity."
+Another explanation, in the Suda (10th century), is that "He was called 'Trismegistus' on account of his praise of the trinity, saying there is one divine nature in the trinity."

 Hermetic writings

-During the Middle Ages and the Renaissance the Hermetica enjoyed great prestige and were popular among alchemists.
+During the Middle Ages and the Renaissance, the Hermetica enjoyed great prestige and were popular among alchemists.
 Hermes was also strongly associated with astrology, for example by the influential Islamic astrologer Abu Ma'shar al-Balkhi (787–886).
 The "Hermetic tradition" consequently refers to alchemy, magic, astrology, and related subjects.
-The texts are usually divided into two categories: the philosophical and the technical hermetica.
-The former deals mainly with philosophy, and the latter with practical magic, potions, and alchemy.
-The expression "hermetically sealed" comes from the alchemical procedure to make the Philosopher's Stone.
-This required a mixture of materials to be placed in a glass vessel which was sealed by fusing the neck closed, a procedure known as the Seal of Hermes.
-The vessel was then heated for 30 to 40 days.
+The texts are usually divided into two categories: